anaptecs/jeaf-generator.io/developer-guide/quickstart.md

 * In general the configuration of the sample project is a very good baseline to setup your projects.<br>

   However in case of the sample project all output will be written to `src-gen` / `res-gen`.
 This will ensure that also code / resources that actually are only generated once are always up-to-date.
-However in real life this is not a good setup as manual code will be overwritten every time JEAF Generator will be executed :bowtie:
+However in real life this is not a good setup as manual code will be overwritten every time JEAF Generator will be executed :wink:

 <br>